cockroachdb/docs/src/current/v24.1/cockroachdb-feature-availability.md

 ### CockroachDB Cloud Folders

-[Organizing CockroachDB Cloud clusters using folders]({% link cockroachcloud/folders.md %}) is in preview.
+[Organizing CockroachDB {{ site.data.products.cloud }} clusters using folders]({% link cockroachcloud/folders.md %}) is in preview.
 Folders allow you to organize and manage access to your clusters according to your organization's requirements.
 For example, you can create top-level folders for each business unit in your organization, and within those folders, organize clusters by geographic location and then by  level of maturity, such as production, staging, and testing.

 ### Custom Metrics Chart page for CockroachDB {{ site.data.products.cloud }} clusters